amitgoswami1027/ProductionalizeMachineLearningModels-Master/MLFlow/README.md

 # MACHINE LEARNING OPS USING MLFLOW
 ## Machine Learning Lifecycle and Challanges
-* Machine Learning end to end development and deployment is complex and considering non-determinstic nature of the subject it become more important to straterzie appropiately for intergating it to the business and our products.
+* PORTABILITY: Machine Learning end to end development and deployment is complex and considering non-determinstic nature of the subject it become more important to straterzie appropiately for intergating it to the business and our products.
 Moving a model to production can be challenging due to the plethora of deployment tools and environments it needs to run in (e.g. REST serving, batch inference, or mobile apps).
 There is no standard way to move models from any library to any of these tools, creating a new risk with each new deployment.

+* COMPATABILITY: Data scientists build the models on different tools and make use of different packages and libraries.
+When these packages or libraries are updated prior deployed models become in-compitent with the latest deployed environment.
+This casues the failure of the deployed models.

+* 100s of software tools to leverage , No Model Management/Tracking. ( Hard to track & reproduce results - code, data ,params and metrics , Hard to Productionize models.
+Deployment require re-write from data scientists to software Engineers.
+Restrict model complexity to simplify model deployment.

 * ML development brings many new complexities beyond the traditional software development lifecycle.
 Unlike in traditional software development, ML developers want to try multiple algorithms, tools and parameters to get the best results, and they need to track this information to reproduce work.
 In addition, developers need to use many distinct systems to productionize models.
 To address these problems, many companies are building custom "ML platforms" that automate this lifecycle, but even these platforms are limited to a few supported algorithms and to each company's internal infrastructure.

-* 100s of software tools to leverage , No Model Management/Tracking. ( Hard to track & reproduce results - code, data ,params and metrics , Hard to Productionize models.
-Deployment require re-write from data scientists to software Engineers.
-Restrict model complexity to simplify model deployment.

 ### CUSTOM ML Platforms Vs MLFlow:
 * Uber’s - Michelangelo; Facebook-FBLearner Flow and Google - TFX (Vs MLFlow)